cfeduke/spotify-track-id-to-isrc/README.md

 The `Spotify` object creates an actor system so its not lightweight.
 If you were to, say, use this in a Spark job you'd want to combine it with `mapPartitions` and only create one of them per executor.

+There is also an `AuthenticatedSpotify` which will one time initialize itself with an authentication token using your Spotify client ID/client secret for improved rate limiting.
+It performs no logic for handling token expiration but with some refactoring it should be do-able using the Akka scheduler or even standard `try/catch` handling.